Tabrez-dev/STM32F072-UART-DMA-Low-Power-Mode/README.md

 In the main function, I have implemented an infinite loop that continuously executes the `WFI` (Wait For Interrupt) instruction.
 The `WFI` instruction places the CPU into Sleep mode until an interrupt occurs.
 This design ensures that the microcontroller remains in a low-power state during idle periods, waking up only to handle interrupts.
 Such a strategy is particularly beneficial in applications where the CPU is not required to run continuously, leading to significant energy savings.

-By integrating these techniques, my implementation demonstrates a sophisticated approach to power management, leveraging the STM32F072RBT6's low-power capabilities to enhance energy efficiency.
 ---

 ## **Future Improvements**